dvollrath/StudyGuide/ideas/proddynamic.md

 This gives us a pretty clean result in determining the productivity growth rate.

 {: .important }
 Along a BGP the growth rate of productivity depends on the growth rate of population according to $g_A^{BGP} = \frac{\lambda}{1-\phi} g_L$.

-The growth rate on the BGP does not depend on the absolute number of workers or the absolute size of productivity.
+We should keep in mind that "population" here is a rough term meaning the scale of the economy, which is definitely influenced by population size, but might also depend on other things like transportation networks or institutional rules.
+But $L$ is a good proxy for scale.

 ## Some simple correlations
 More workers means more ideas, firms, and products that push up the growth rate of productivity.
 But recall that higher productivity tends to push down $g_A$, so those two forces are fighting against one another.
 The economy can sustain a higher growth rate of $g_A$ along the BGP if it has a faster growth rate of population to keep overcoming the drag from the higher *level* of productivity.
 But simply having more population does not, by itself, lead to faster growth in productivity along the BGP.